Peter-32/FindHighestScrabbleWordValues/README.md

 Spark Scrabble Word Values
 ==========================

 "Spark Scrabble Word Values" finds the highest scoring words in the game of Scrabble.
-Spark executes on data in memory and runs 100 times faster than Impala when in memory and 10 times faster when writing to the disk.
+Spark processes data 10 to 100 times faster than Impala Hadoop and is great for iterative or interactive analytics such as machine learning and SQL queries.